hanakin/base-l/docs/css-architechture.md

 - promote reuse and efficiency;
 - increased productivity.

-Typically, this will mean a class-based and componentised architecture, split up into manageable modules, probably using a preprocessor.
+Typically, this will mean a class-based and component driven architecture, split up into manageable modules, probably using a preprocessor.
 Of course, there is far more to an architecture than that, so let’s look at some principles…